patrickc01/CRIS.py/Readme.md

 2.  a TXT file:  Summary of all fastq files with sequence information of top reads from each fastq file.

 ## Sample files
-All data from paper is uploaded in sample_directory.
+All data from paper are uploaded in [example_directory](https://github.com/patrickc01/CRIS.py/tree/master/example_data).
 In each zip file are the fastq files and CRIS.py script used to analyze the NGS data.

 ## Tips
 1. Formatting is important.
 Check that all entered text is surrounded by quotes 'like this'